de-passage/strong-types.cpp/README.md

 6. sacrifice your soul to the Great Old C++ Ones and acquire the forbidden knowledge of template metaprogramming, then proceed to summon with dark magic a meta-beast that will your bidding from within the code itself.
 This is the solution I chose here.
 It's always the solution I choose...

 # Getting Started

+## Installation

+The library is contained in a single header file, simply copy [strong_types.hpp](https://raw.githubusercontent.com/de-passage/strong-types.cpp/main/include/strong_types.hpp) somewhere where your compiler can find it and you're good to go.

+## Example

 This example is a bit long but showcases basically all the functionalities of the library, take the time to read it through.
 ``` cpp